hikogui/hikogui/docs/CONTRIBUTING.md

 Install
 -------

-Here is a description on how to install for the development of ttauri.
+Here is a description on how to install for the development of hikogui.

 ### Windows 10